Preston Zimmerman

 Preston Mark Zimmerman (born November 21, 1988) is a retired American soccer player.

 Personal life

 Zimmerman was born in Auburn, Washington.
 He attended McLoughlin Middle School in Pasco, Washington.

 Club career

 Hamburger SV

 As an 18-year-old, Zimmerman joined the German team Hamburger SV, where he spent most of his time with Hamburg's reserve team.
 As a striker, Zimmerman played 14 games and scored three goals for the reserves during the 2006–2007 season.
-Zimmerman was originally signed while he was only 17 but the contract didn't become official until he turned 18, skirting FIFA's rules on foreign transfers by minors.
+Zimmerman was originally signed while he was only 17 but the contract did not become official until he turned 18, skirting FIFA's rules on foreign transfers by minors.

 Kapfenberger SV

 After a trial stint at Belgian club Cercle Brugge, it was announced on August 29, 2008, that Zimmerman was sold to the newly promoted Austrian Bundesliga club Kapfenberger SV, where he signed a two-year deal.
 Zimmerman made his Austrian Bundesliga debut as a second-half substitute in a losing effort to SK Austria Kärnten, and scored his first goal for KSV on November 22 against Austrian giants Red Bull Salzburg.